HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 Content is one of the most effective ways to promote a brand or business but it must be of the quality that B2B buyers want and expect to see.

-This means avoiding the creation of more of the same content others are already producing and giving readers something different that’s of real value.
+This means creating content that stands out from what others are already publishing and giving readers something different that’s of real value.

 Researching your top competitors’ content and seeing how it performs in the SERPs (Search Engine Results Pages) will give you a good indication of the standard your content must at least match and ideally exceed.
 Google uses a number of metrics to measure engagement on content hosted on these pages, such as bounce rate, time on page, and depth scrolled.